randyjap/mega-man/README.md

 We iterate over all sprites and test against all other sprites.
 If we find an overlap with a specific set of conditions, the sprite can "lose" hit points, the game can add score, and the static html file can be updated with the new score.

-Additionally, the hit condition to true allows the sprite to be rendered using a different sprite index number to indicate the hit.
+Additionally, setting the hit condition to true allows the sprite to be rendered using a different sprite index number to visualize the hit on the render.
 The sound referenced in the game object can play the damage sound.

 ```javascript
 Game.prototype.spriteOverlapAction = function(type, player, sprite) {